Fast and flexible access to cash flow from your unpaid invoices.

 How do I apply for Invoice Factoring?

-If you use Xero or MYOB AccountRight, you can streamline the process by connecting your accounting software to Earlypay.
-This securely provides financial information that may include invoices, credit notes, bank transactions, payments, profit & loss statement and balance sheet.
+If you use Xero or MYOB AccountRight, you can fast-track your application by securely connecting Earlypay to your accounting software.
+This allows Earlypay to access key financial data like invoices, credit notes, bank transactions, and reports, to assess your eligibility quickly and accurately.

 How long will it take for my finance to be approved?